Peyton Meyer

 Peyton Meyer (born November 24, 1998) is an American actor.
 He is known for his role as Lucas Friar on the Disney Channel television series Girl Meets World, and his earlier recurring role as Wes Manning on Disney Channel's Dog with a Blog.
 He starred in the 2021 Netflix film He's All That.
+From 2024 to 2025, he appeared on the soap opera Days of Our Lives.

 Career

-In 2013, Meyer made his debut with Disney Channel Original Series Dog with a Blog.
-In 2014, he landed a main role in the Disney Channel Original Series Girl Meets World, spinoff of Boy Meets World where he plays the role of Lucas Friar.
+In 2013, Meyer made his acting debut in the Disney Channel television series Dog with a Blog.
+In 2014, he had a main role in the television series Girl Meets World, spinoff of Boy Meets World where he plays the role of Lucas Friar.
 Meyer also guest starred on Best Friends Whenever, where he reprised his role as Lucas Friar.

 In 2016, Meyer starred as Tommy in the family comedy film Gibby, which tells the story of a monkey who brings happiness to a grief-stricken girl.
 In 2017, he played the role of Ethan in Go90's web series Versus.
-From 2018 to 2021, he played the recurring role of Trip, Taylor's (Meg Donnelly) new boyfriend, in the ABC series American Housewife.
+From 2018 to 2021, he played the recurring role of Trip, Taylor's (Meg Donnelly) boyfriend, in the ABC series American Housewife.
+In November 2024, it was revealed Meyer had joined the cast of Days of Our Lives as Doug Williams III.
+He exited the role during the July 25, 2025, episode.

 Personal life

 In October 2021, Meyer announced that he had married musician Taela and that the two were expecting their first child together, who was born in March 2022.
-He is also stepfather to her son.
+He is also a stepfather to her son.

+Peyton and Taela separated in 2024.